Mistletoe: Life cycle

 Some species of the largest family, Loranthaceae, have small, insect-pollinated flowers (as with Santalaceae), but others have spectacularly showy, large, bird-pollinated flowers.

-Most mistletoe seeds are spread by birds that eat the 'seeds' (in actuality drupes).
-Of the many bird species that feed on them, the mistle thrush is the best-known in Europe, the Phainopepla in southwestern North America, and Dicaeum of Asia and Australia.
-Depending on the species of mistletoe and the species of bird, the seeds are regurgitated from the crop, excreted in their droppings, or stuck to the bill, from which the bird wipes it onto a suitable branch.
+Most mistletoe seeds are spread by birds who eat the 'seeds' (in actuality drupes).
+Of the many bird species that feed on them, the mistle thrush is the best-known in Europe, the phainopepla in southwestern North America, and Dicaeum flowerpeckers in Asia and Australia.
+Depending on the species of mistletoe and the species of bird, the seeds are regurgitated from the crop, excreted in their droppings, or stuck to the bill and causing the bird to have to wipe it off onto a branch.
 The seeds are coated with a sticky material called viscin.
 Some viscin remains on the seed and when it touches a stem, it sticks tenaciously.
 The viscin soon hardens and attaches the seed firmly to its future host, where it germinates and its haustorium penetrates the sound bark.

 Specialist mistletoe eaters have adaptations that expedite the process; some pass the seeds through their unusually shaped digestive tracts so fast that a pause for defecation of the seeds is part of the feeding routine.
 Others have adapted patterns of feeding behavior; the bird grips the fruit in its bill and squeezes the sticky-coated seed out to the side.
-The seed sticks to the beak and the bird wipes it off onto the branch.
+The seed sticks to the beak and the bird wipes it off onto the branch and consumes the remainder of the fruit.
+An example of a bird with this adapted method is the blackcap (Sylvia atricapilla).

 Biochemically, viscin is a complex adhesive mix containing cellulosic strands and mucopolysaccharides.

 Once a mistletoe plant is established on its host, it usually is possible to save a valuable branch by pruning and judicious removal of the wood invaded by the haustorium, if the infection is caught early enough.
 Some species of mistletoe can regenerate if the pruning leaves any of the haustorium alive in the wood.

 Toxicity

-There are 1500 species of mistletoe, varying widely in toxicity to humans; the European mistletoe (Viscum album) is more toxic than the American mistletoe (Phoradendron serotinum), though concerns regarding toxicity are more prevalent in the US.
-The effects are not usually fatal.
-In parts of South Asia, they are frequently used as an external medicine.
-The active substances are Phoratoxin (in Phoradendron) and Tyramine (in Viscum) and their effects include blurred vision, diarrhoea, nausea and vomiting.
-Less commonly they cause cardiac problems; seizures, hypertension, and even cardiac arrest.
-Toxins are more concentrated in the leaves and berries of the plant, with teas prepared from the plant being particularly dangerous.
-While adults may suffer little effect, these are more pronounced in small children and in animals.
+There are 1500 species of mistletoe, varying widely in toxicity to humans; the European mistletoe (Viscum album) is more toxic than the American mistletoe (Phoradendron serotinum).

+The primary active toxic compounds in American mistletoe are phoratoxins (in Phoradendron) and their effects can include blurred vision, diarrhea, nausea, and vomiting, although these rarely occur.
+Their primary mechanism of action is through disruption of cell membranes which causes lysis and cell death at high concentrations.